 The Danish capital offers lots of Christmas markets for its compact size.
 Over 15 Christmas Markets can be found in the city, all a bit different from each other.
 Some specialise in food, while others boast handicraft stalls and gift shops but all will fill you with festive spirit.

 The Christmas market at Tivoli Gardens might be the best known in the city but there are others too that should be on your must-visit list.
-Such as the market on Kongens Nytorv, right by Nyhavn; or on Højbro Plads, near Christiansborg Palace; or the Hans Christian Andersen Christmas Market on Nytorv; or head to Copenhagen ZOO to turn a regular zoo visit into a magical experience.
+Such as the market on Kongens Nytorv, right by Nyhavn; or on Højbro Plads, near Christiansborg Palace; or head to Copenhagen ZOO to turn a regular zoo visit into a magical experience.

 If the gløgg isn’t doing the trick when it comes to warming you up, why not head inside into one of Copenhagen’s many amazing museums.
 Whether you are looking for art, history, nature or science, Copenhagen has a museum for you to visit.
 The Nationalmuseet which has collections and exhibitions on Denmark's history, people and culture, while the Statens Museum for Kunst is Denmark's largest art gallery with approximately 260,000 works of art.

 The Natural History Museum of Denmark has three museums to choose between, the Zoological Museum, the Geological Museum and the Botanical Gardens.
 The Geological Museum has a T-rex on display, while the Zoological Museum will take you back to the time of the mammoths, and the Botanical Gardens holds the largest collection of living plants in Denmark.